ivh/tmy.se/content/burj.md

 does not rise 8.8km out of the ocean, but "only" about 3.5km above the surrounding valleys.

-Thus, climbing Burj Khalifa (which is a thing people [do](https://en.wikipedia.org/wiki/Burj_Khalifa#Climbing)), five times is equivalent to climbing Everest, disregarding the lack of oxygen at high altitudes and that the tower is much steeper.
+Thus, climbing Burj Khalifa (which is a thing people [do](https://en.wikipedia.org/wiki/Burj_Khalifa#Climbing)) just five times is the same height as climbing Everest from base camp.
+Disregarding the lack of oxygen at high altitudes and that the tower is much steeper.

 Human-made structures start to approach the size of mountains, pointing up,